Building C++ SDL iOS App on Linux

 https://developer.apple.com/library/archive/documentation/Security/Conceptual/CodeSigningGuide/Procedures/Procedures.html

-In this article I will describe his experience porting 3D editor prototype Cube Art Project on Android.
+In this note I will describe my experience of porting the prototype of the 3D editor Cube Art Project to Android.

-First, look at the result, the emulator running the editor with 3D cursor red cube:
+First, let’s look at the result, the emulator runs an editor with a red 3D cube cursor:

-To build a successful have to do the following:
+For a successful build, you had to do the following:

-1. Install the latest Android SDK and NDK (National Palace of Culture version of the fresher the better).
+1. Install the latest Android SDK and NDK (the newer the NDK version, the better).

-3. Add SDL Image, SDL Mixer for assembly.
+3. Add SDL Image, SDL Mixer to the build.

-4. Add the library of my game engine and toolkit, their dependencies (GLM, JSON for Modern C++)
+4. Add my game engine and toolkit libraries, their dependencies (GLM, JSON for Modern C++)

-6. Adapt the C ++ code to be compatible with Android, changes were platform specific components (OpenGL ES, the graphics context initialization)
+6. Adapt C++ code for compatibility with Android, changes affected platform-dependent components (OpenGL ES, initialization of the graphics context)

-7. Assemble and test the project on the emulator.
+7. Build and test the project on the emulator.

 https://www.libsdl.org/download-2.0.php

-The docs folder contains detailed instructions on working with project android template; copy the directory android-project in a separate folder, make a symlink or copy the SDL folder in android-project / app / jni.
+The docs folder contains detailed instructions on working with the android project template; copy the android-project directory to a separate folder, make a symlink or copy the SDL folder to android-project/app/jni.

-Substitute the correct identifier for avd flag, run the emulator from the Android Sdk directory:
+We substitute the correct identifier for the avd flag, launch the android emulator from the Sdk directory:

 cd ~/Android/Sdk/emulator